lukaszdobrzynski/Library/README.md

 - built-in support for leader election among multiple clients
 - processing without duplication or loss
 - batch size configuration to adjust throughput
-- concurrent processing with multiple workers and a document lock applied
+- concurrent processing with multiple workers

 When implementing a reservation archetype in a software system, using message passing as a communication mechanism introduces specific trade-offs.
 One notable drawback is the potential for increased latency, as reservation requests are routed through additional processes or intermediaries, such as message brokers or intermediate services, rather than being handled directly within a single system component.
 This trade-off, however, is a deliberate architectural decision made during *The Library*'s design phase to prioritize modularity and the independence of domain models.